Pro bull rider killed in domestic violence incident, police say

 The suspect, 21-year-old LaShawn Denise Bagley, was taken into custody.

-Police said Allen and Bagley knew each other and had been in a on-again off-again relationship.
+Police said Allen and Bagley knew each other and had been in an on-again-off-again relationship.
 Allen came to Salt Lake City to attend the Utah State Fair as a professional bull rider and was staying with Bagley, according to police.

 Police say Allen and Bagley got into an argument at a bar in downtown Salt Lake City after attending the fair.
 When Allen went to Bagley’s apartment to collect his things, shots were fired.